charaje/Getting-and-Cleaning-Data-Course-Project/codebook.md

 - An identifier of the subject who carried out the experiment.

-## Data Inputs
+## Data Inputs & Ingestion

 While the ZIP input file contains numerous datasets, this project will only require the following (7) files.

+- test/y_test.txt: Test-Activity
+- train/y_train.txt: Training-Activity
+- test/subject_test.txt: Test-Subject
+- train/subject_train.txt: Training-Subject
+- test/X_test.txt: Test-Features
-- README.txt
+- train/X_train.txt: Training-Features
-- features_info.txt: Shows information about the variables used on the feature vector.
-- features.txt: List of all features.
 - activity_labels.txt: Links the class labels with their activity name.

+Load the (7) files into corresponding Data Frames

+- activityTest
+- activityTrain
+- subjectTest
-- train/X_train.txt: Training set.
+- subjectTrain
-- train/y_train.txt: Training labels.
+- featuresTest
-- test/X_test.txt: Test set.
+- featuresTrain
-- test/y_test.txt: Test labels.
+- activities

+Transformation
+#1.
+Merges the training and the test sets to create one data set.

+- Leverage rbind() function to merge test and training data frames for activity, subject and features
+- Provide meaningful feature column names using the 'features.txt' file
+- Merge activity, subject and feature data frames into a new data frame called 'masterMerge' using the cbind() function

 ## Tidy Dataset

+180 Observations
+68 Variables

 - subject
 - activity